 Power button is prone to turning on and off when inside your bag.

 Measures a range from 30 to 130 decibels.
 Can store up to 4,700 data points.
-One-year warranty included.
 Analysis software included.
 Lighted, easy-to-read display.
 Provides accurate readings.
 Sensitive enough to pick up even low sounds.

 Software isn't compatible with Macs.
 This unit may be too expensive for some users.

 User-friendly controls and easy-to-read display.
-One-year warranty.
 Lightweight and fits in the palm of your hand.
 Can be mounted on a tripod for hands-free operation.
 Accurate sound measurements.

 This sound level meter is on the expensive end.
 It only detects sounds as low as 40 decibels.